carlogilmar/commit-driven-development/README.md

 - Building features in this way will give you a way to track your building process in the commit history.
 You can use this to share with your team.
 - If your team is using this approach, you'll be able to learn about their building process.
 - You can incorporate this to your onboarding process of new joiners to teach them how your team is working.
+- You can use this to solve code exercises or code challenges to give to your interviewer another way to understand how you're working.

 # Guidelines for programming languages